 Client: Removed for privacy

-This inspection was performed upon the request of the client listed above on November 10th 2008 while the vessel was hauled.
-The captain and the broker attended.
+This inspection was performed upon the request of the client listed above on July 20, 2016 while the vessel was hauled at XXX San Diego, California and while afloat in XXX, San Diego, California and the client and both brokers attended.

 Doc. #: Removed for privacy